Digital Negative to Platinum Palladium Prints

 And a bit on spotting and print curation

 Don Messec is an artist/printmaker/photographer who highly values the print.
-His skills have been honed over decades by printing his own work and for luminaries such as Clyde Butcher and Robert Stivers, Gregory Kondos, Ricardo Mazal, and many others.
+His skills have been honed over decades through printing his own work and collaborations with luminaries such as Clyde Butcher, Robert Stivers, Gregory Kondos, Ricardo Mazal, and many others.

 What’s Included